 Executive Summary

-This Annual Industrial Stormwater Monitoring Report provides a summary of industrial monitoring results conducted pursuant to Part 2, Condition 2S1 of the National Pollutant Discharge Elimination System (NPDES) permit for the Port of Seattle’s Seattle-Tacoma International Airport (STIA) NPDES Permit WA002465.
+This Annual Industrial Stormwater Monitoring Report provides a summary of industrial monitoring results conducted pursuant to Part 2, Condition 2S1 of the National Pollutant Discharge Elimination System (NPDES) permit for the Port of Seattle’s (Port) Seattle-Tacoma International Airport (STIA) NPDES Permit WA0024651.
 Industrial stormwater discharges authorized under Part 2 of the permit include runoff associated with roads, runways, taxiways, airfield, rooftops, cargo operations, flight kitchens, and other areas associated with airport industrial activities, and excludes construction runoff and industrial wastewater discharges associated with ramp operations .

 This report summarizes the results of stormwater sampling at outfalls listed in permit Condition 2S1 between July 1, 2018 and June 30, 2019 and satisfies the annual reporting requirement detailed in Part 2 Condition S2.G.
 Monitoring of construction activities, sanitary sewer discharges and the Industrial Wastewater System (IWS) are subject to other reporting requirements.
 Annual summaries of Part I IWS, Part I sanitary sewer monitoring results and Part 3 construction monitoring results are provided separately.

-The STIA met all required sampling and reporting requirements in the NPDES permit for the 2018-2019 data collection period with the exception of one missed sample.
-A total of 45 grab and 52 composite stormwater samples from 16 storm events were collected in the past year with results reported on quarterly Discharge Monitoring Reports (DMRs).
+STIA met all required sampling collection and reporting requirements in the NPDES permit for the 2018-2019 data collection period with the exception of one missed outfall sample.
+Stormwater samples are collected from eleven (11) outfalls which discharge to five (5) different receiving waters; Lake Reba, Miller Creek, Walker Creek, Northwest Ponds, and Des Moines Creek.
+A total of forty-five (45) grab and fifty-two (52) composite stormwater samples from 16 storm events were collected in the past year with results reported on quarterly Discharge Monitoring Reports (DMRs).

-There were nine instances of permit limit exceedances (8) or non-compliance (1) associated with one missed sample and 239 individual constituent analyses.
+There were nine (9) instances of permit limit exceedances (8) or non-compliance (1) associated with one missed sample and 239 individual constituent analyses.

-In addition to routine NPDES monitoring required by Condition 2S1, the STIA continued monitoring activities pursuant to other NPDES Part 2 permit conditions.
-This activity included in situ toxicity sampling (Condition 2S9), and the start of priority pollutant monitoring for the permit renewal cycle as required by Condition XXXX.
+In addition to routine NPDES monitoring required by Condition 2S1, the STIA conducted monitoring activities pursuant to other NPDES Part 2 permit conditions. in situ toxicity sampling (Condition 2S9) was conducted in the fall 2018 and spring 2019.
+Permit renewal priority pollutant and toxicity sampling was collected as required by Condition XXXX.

 This page left intentionally blank.